tabletopmanoa/tabletopmanoa.github.io/index.md

 # User Guide

 ## Landing Platform
+This is the only page accessable to the public.
+This page tells the user what the website is about, and provides a login.
 Anyone with a UH account can login with the login button
 <img src="../projectImages/landingPage.jpg">